yzabeliesa/clique/readme.md

 ## Team Notice: Branches

 - `v1.0` will be our main development branch.
 Please sync to this branch regularly.
-- `master` will kept updated with the latest stable release.
+- `master` will be kept updated with the latest stable release.
 - `backup` will be updated daily from `v1.0`.

 ## Documentation